Third Party Pressure For Dismissing An Employee

 Interestingly, an employer in dismissing an employee for this reason does not have to establish the truth of any allegations that have been made against the employee, or necessarily agree with the request to dismiss in order to rely on third-party pressure as a valid reason for dismissal.

-How much pressure is needed?
+How much pressure is needed to dismiss an employee?

 Generally, an employment tribunal will accept customer pressure as the reason for dismissal if the evidence suggests that an ultimatum was served on the employer.
 This can be the case even without a direct instruction to dismiss being made if the pressure being exerted has the same effect.